-When my husband and I decided we were ready to try for a second baby, I figured getting pregnant would happen in the same way it had the first time – unprotected sex for a few months and voilà, two pink lines.
+When my husband and I decided we were ready to try for a second baby, I figured getting pregnant would happen in the same way it had the first time.
+Unprotected sex for a few months and voilà, two pink lines.
 But after a few months with single pink line after single pink line, I decided it was time to add a few tools to our procreation toolbox.
-I bought a basal thermometer, ovulation test strips, and started tracking my cycle with an app, Kindara.
+I bought a basal thermometer, ovulation test strips, and started tracking my cycle using the best fertility apps.

 Flo